imiraoui/ConcertTicketAnalysis/README.md

 4. [SeatGeek](http://seatgeek.com)
    - Provided with consistent insights into secondary markets (number of listings, price range, etc.)

-To alleviate the burden of running a script every day, we created a virtual machine instance on [Google Cloud Platform (GCP)](https://cloud.google.com/) and created a Cron-Tab to automate the process.
+To alleviate the burden of running a script every day, we created a virtual machine instance on [Google Cloud Platform (GCP)](https://cloud.google.com/) and created a Cron-Job to automate the process.

 We hypothesized that most of the popular events and the demand was centered around the main urban areas and thus decided to focus our research on the four main US metropolitan areas: **New York**, **San Francisco**, **Chicago** and **Los Angeles**.